.png)

 This little boost can come from running Google Ads on your money pages.

 Let’s say you’ve written an epic listicle on Asana alternatives.
-Being a new website with DA between 0-10, it will take time for your blog to rank on Page 1.
+Being a new website with DA between 0-10, it will take a long time for your blog to rank on Page 1.

-Running Google ads to drive traffic to this page is a great way to pick up sign-ups in a short time and boost page ranking.
+Running a Google Ads campaign to drive traffic to this page is a great way to pick up sign-ups in a short time while you are building up your topical authority and backlink profile.

 This way, people who are searching for this exact keyword will only see the ad.
 From this Asana alternative page, you can either take your visitors to your website’s landing page or directly to a free sign-up trial with your tool.